 It’s the quantity of plant and animal species found in an environment.
 (The word is contraction of “biological diversity.”)
 The more diverse a habitat, the better chance it has of surviving a change or threat to it, because it is more likely to be able to make a balancing adjustment.
-Habitats with little biodiversity (e.g., Arctic tundra) are more vulnerable to change.
+Habitats with little biodiversity, such as the Arctic tundra, are more vulnerable to change.

 The Long Island Sound Biodiversity Database is a searchable web resource to monitor species trends on Long Island Sound.
 Partners collecting data include The Maritime Aquarium, SoundWaters, SoundKeeper and the Bridgeport Aquaculture School.

 Data is collected on 125 species of marine organism and water quality variables including pH, salinity, temperature, turbidity and dissolved oxygen.
-You can go to the database at the link below and run your own reports.
-Click on tma.evendata.com.
+Click here to visit the Long Island Sound Biodiversity Database and run your own reports.
 The public user name is Public User and the password is password.
-They are case sensitive.
+(They are case sensitive.)

 Biodiversity monitoring is important to identify data needs for population estimates for species of importance to the Sound, both native and invasive.
-To underscore the importance of continual sampling, current TMA staff have identified invasive species in the Sound in the past that are potential threats to aquaculture assets.
-Additionally, using TMA’s long-term trawling and collection dataset in conjunction with other publicly-available data sets from the LIS, TMA researchers will analyze the patterns of change of assemblages of animals in the LIS with those in surrounding waters to contextualize how this environment is changing and how native species are shifting their geography to combat it.
+To underscore the importance of continual sampling, current Maritime Aquarium staff have identified invasive species in the Sound in the past that are potential threats to aquaculture assets.
+Additionally, using The Maritime Aquarium's long-term trawling and collection dataset in conjunction with other publicly-available data sets from the Long Island Sound, our researchers will analyze the patterns of change of assemblages of animals in Long Island Sound with those in surrounding waters to contextualize how this environment is changing and how native species are shifting their geography to combat it.